sam701/zig-cli/README.md

 * stops option parsing after `--`: `command -- --abc` will consider `--abc` as an argument to `command`.
 * errors on missing required options: `ERROR: option 'ip' is required`
 * prints help with `--help`
+* colored help messages when TTY is attached

 ## Usage
 ```zig